Theorising Visual Art and Design (TVAD) is a multi and inter-disciplinary research group in the School of Creative Arts.

-TVAD research employs methodologies from the practice-led to exploring archives and conducting interviews to exhibition-making, among other methods from related disciplines, in order to explore relationships between material, object, text, narrative and image as they emerge within contemporary art practice, applied arts, design, film, and digital and text-based media.
+The aim of TVAD is to explore the relationships between material, object, text, narrative and image as they emerge within contemporary art practice, applied arts, design, film, and digital and text-based media.

-Our researchers examine issues and interrogate assumptions of historiography, methodology, epistemology and pedagogy.
+Our researchers examine issues and interrogate assumptions of historiography, methodology, epistemology and pedagogy in the creative arts and design.

 The TVAD research areas include: